What Is Robin Roberts’ Net Worth?

 Robin — who has survived breast cancer and a bone marrow disease called myelodysplastic syndrome (MDS) — has been with massage therapist Amber Laign since 2005, officially coming out as gay in 2013.

-During their 15th anniversary last year, Amber shared a sweet message to commemorate the milestone.
+During their 15th anniversary in 2020, Amber shared a sweet message to commemorate the milestone.

 “Having you by my side is a gift as we continue to navigate this thing called life.
 I drive you crazy … I know, which is why I love you even more to this day,” she wrote via Instagram at the time.
 “You have the kindest heart and most beautiful soul than anyone I know.”